 Hickman Bridge Trail

-An easier, albeit moderate, hike leads to a 133-foot natural bridge with beautiful canyon views along the way.
+The Hickman Bridge Trail is an easier, albeit moderate, hike that leads to a 133-foot natural bridge with beautiful canyon views along the way.
 The trail is 1.8 miles round-trip, and you’ll also get to see a smaller arch called the Nels Johnson Natural Bridge.
 We read that this hike is really pretty at sunset, though we weren’t able to visit during sunset ourselves.

 The easy 0.2-mile-round-trip Goosenecks trail offers dramatic canyon views and is a nice add-on to your day of hiking.